pugofer/pug/TESTING.md

 3.  **Create `.envrc` file**: In the project root directory, create a file named `.envrc` with the following content:
     ```sh
     # .envrc
-    source_env .venv/bin/activate
+    source_env .pug-test/bin/activate
     ```
-    This command instructs `direnv` to source the `.venv/bin/activate` script.
-The path `.venv/bin/activate` is relative to the location of the `.envrc` file (i.e., your project root).
+    This command instructs `direnv` to source the `.pug-test/bin/activate` script.
+The path `.pug-test/bin/activate` is relative to the location of the `.envrc` file (i.e., your project root).
-    *   **Important**: The `.venv` directory and the `activate` script within it must already exist (e.g., created by running `make setup-tests`).
+    *   **Important**: The `.pug-test` directory and the `activate` script within it must already exist (e.g., created by running `make setup-tests`).
-    *   If `~/p/pug/.venv/bin/activate` exists, `direnv` will source it, activating the virtual environment.
+    *   If `~/p/pug/.pug-test/bin/activate` exists, `direnv` will source it, activating the virtual environment.
-    *   If the `activate` script does not exist, `direnv` will report an error (e.g., "path .venv/bin/activate is not a file").
+    *   If the `activate` script does not exist, `direnv` will report an error (e.g., "path .pug-test/bin/activate is not a file").
 This serves as a reminder to run `make setup-tests`.

 4.  **Allow `direnv`**: The first time you `cd` into the project directory (or if `.envrc` changes), `direnv` will require you to allow its execution:
     ```bash
     direnv allow
     ```
-Now, whenever you navigate into the project directory, `direnv` will automatically activate the `.venv` virtual environment.
+Now, whenever you navigate into the project directory, `direnv` will automatically activate the `.pug-test` virtual environment.
 When you navigate out, it will be deactivated.

 Remember to add `.direnv/` (direnv's cache directory) to your root `.gitignore` file.